imrenagi/solarcity_challenge/README.md

 I implement several additional features for this application.
 The features are:
 * Adding gender options (male/female)
 * Adding error dialog if user doesn't fill all the required fields.
 * Adding a popup dialog to show the survey result.
-The results is consisted of two graph.
+The results is consisted of two graphs.
 They are the result based on gender and the age.
 The purpose of this graph is just to show the result and how people's interest with solar panel.

 ### Architecture

+>While all submissions are expected to be a full stack application, let us know whether your solution is more focused on back-end, front-end or full stack development (While most of our engineers work full stack in some capacity, for the purpose of the coding challenge no preference is paid towards any specific track.).

-For this challenge, I choose **Back-end track**.
+For this challenge, I choose **Back-end track** with Model View Controller (MVC) pattern in both front-end and back-end side.

 Backend folder structure: